 A 12 Step B2B Brand Strategy Guide for 2020

 Done right, B2B brand strategy is a lot more than logos, words and pictures.
 This report details 12 simplifying steps to building your B2B brand in 2020 and beyond.
 Please note that we chose to make this report comprehensive and it could easily take you 25 minutes to read, assuming you don’t pause and ponder some of our more provocative recommendations.
-If you don’t want to invest this kind of time in your B2B brand strategy development, we understand (sort of) and are more than happy to provide a 1-page summary in exchange for your contact info, click here.
-Or if you’d prefer to download the whole report for reading later, click here.
+If you’d like to download the whole report for reading later, click here.

 In this special report, we’ll detail 12 ways you can simplify your overall B2B marketing efforts, while also answering some of the common questions people ask about B2B brand strategy.
 But before we do our deeper dive, and in the spirit of keeping things simple, let’s start with the most basic question.

 B2B stands for business-to-business and refers to organizations that market to other organizations rather than directly to consumers.
 ADP, for example, markets its payroll services to other businesses.
 KFC, on the other hand, markets its chicken directly to consumers.
 Both are well-established brands in that a vast majority of their target audiences are not only aware of what they do, but also, their audiences have some emotional feelings about the company.
 Some brands like Panasonic were once mainly B2C but are now almost entirely B2B.
 And there are a number of brands like Avid that market to both businesses and consumers.
 But for the purposes of this report, we’ll stay focused on companies that market exclusively to other companies.